Naramsim/termux-proximity-alarm/README.md

 ### Gotchas

 - The router connection phase is customized for my Sky router.
 If you own a different router you'll need to rewrite the logic of `is_nobody_home.sh` file.
 - If the alarm stops working, most probably your Android OS is killing Termux or the alarm process.
-Check out https://dontkillmyapp.com/ to find ways to stop it from doind so.
-Alternatively you can instruct a frequent cronjob to keep the service alive.
+Check out https://dontkillmyapp.com/ to find ways to stop it from doing so.
+Alternatively you can instruct a frequent cronjob to keep the service alive or play with [termux-job-scheduler](https://wiki.termux.com/wiki/Termux-job-scheduler)

 ### Other detection methods not implemented